 John Cosin extended extra buildings and made sure his mark was all over it…

 It became a university building

 All changed in 1837 when Durham Castle was donated to the University College, Durham.
 Inside, especially the keep was transformed to accommodate students and staff.

 It is still home to around 100 students and during the tour you will see how it is all incorporated.
 The students have their meals in what was once the Great hall.

 You will note that in this post that there are no photos of inside, either the chapel or much of the many interesting rooms visited.
 If you wish to visit for photo purposes please note there are no photos allowed inside.

 Our guide (a current student) stated that this is because some the building is a living space, so a blanket ban is in force everywhere, inside. you will have to visit and see and sense with your own eyes.

-A weekend break in Durham would have missed something without seeing and learning more about the castle that sits above the City.
+A weekend break in Durham would have been missing a big piece without seeing and learning more about the castle that sits above the City.
 It is situated literally across from the entrance to the Cathedral.
-Time to learn more and story in a new post.

 There is a fee to enter Durham Castle on a tour basis.
 The current cost is £5 for adults.